JeffWR/learning_repo/README.md

    - 2. "git checkout -b (name)" allows you to create a new branch
    - 3. "git checkout (branch name)" switch to the branch
    - 4. "git push -u origin (branch name)" to create a Pull Request (PR) in GitHub
    - 5. "git diff (branch name)" shows the differences between the branch and main
+   - 6. "git pull" to get the file from GitHub
+   - 7. "git branch -d (branch name)" to delete the branch